 Mapping and Analysis of West Coast Groundfish to Support Their Conservation and Management

-Project Status: This project began in November, 2011 and is projected to be completed in June, 2013
+Project Status: This project began in November 2011 and was completed in August 2013

 West Coast groundfish include more than 90 species of bottom-dwelling marine finfish, including all species of rockfishes, sole, sablefish, thornyheads, and lingcod.
 Commercial and recreational fishing for groundfish contribute jobs and millions of dollars to the economy, but groundfish are in decline.
 NOAA recently implemented a new catch share system to help rebuild stocks and to increase incentives and accountability for more sustainable fishing.
 The new system has generated interest in a re-examination of the purpose and siting of existing spatial fisheries management measures.
 Our analyses of groundfish spatial patterns support new evaluations of strategies for conservation and sustainable fishing.